JosePorrino/capitole_podcast_test/README.md

 Enjoy the listening experience! 🎧🎶

+## Installation

+1. Clone this repository to your local machine.
+2. Run the command `npm install` to install the dependencies.
+3. After installing dependencies, run `npm run dev` to start the development server using Vite.

+## Scripts

+- `npm run dev`: Start the development server with Vite.
+- `npm run build:dev`: Compile the project in development mode.
+- `npm run build:prod`: Compile the project in production mode.
+- `npm run preview`: Start a server to preview the compiled project.
+- `npm test`: Run tests with Jest.
+- `npm run test:watch`: Run tests in watch mode with coverage.
+- `npm run eslint`: Run ESLint to analyze the code.
+- `npm run eslint:fix`: Run ESLint to automatically analyze and fix the code.
+- `npm run prettier`: Check code formatting with Prettier.
+- `npm run prettier:fix`: Automatically format code according to Prettier rules.
+- `npm run prepare`: Install Husky to set up pre-commit hooks.

 ### Key Features

 - **Main View:** Explore a carefully curated list of musical podcasts.
 Scroll through the options, read descriptions, and choose the podcast that resonates with you.